 How Certification Addresses It

 GREENGUARD Gold — the standard that governs chemical emissions in bedrooms and children's rooms — sets specific limits on VOC concentrations and tests the finished product against them.
-It is the relevant benchmark for mattress off-gassing because it reflects actual indoor air quality conditions rather than generic material safety standards.
+It is administered by UL Solutions and reflects actual indoor air quality conditions rather than generic material standards.
 Every Avocado mattress is GREENGUARD Gold certified.
+See: What Is GREENGUARD Gold Certification?

-UL Formaldehyde-Free Claim Verification independently confirms that Avocado products contain no added formaldehyde or formaldehyde precursors — one of the most commonly tested VOCs in mattress safety evaluation.
+UL® Formaldehyde-Free independently confirms that Avocado products contain no added formaldehyde or formaldehyde precursors — one of the most commonly tested VOCs in mattress safety evaluation.

 Why Avocado's Materials Emit Less